-- The increase in revenue to £1,135.7m (2021: £1,116.8m) is largely due to allowed inflationary price increases and changes in consumption.
-Whilst there were variations for household and business customers caused by ongoing home-working and restrictions due to Covid-19 impacting consumption, the net impact of these variations overall was small. - Operating costs continue to be tightly managed with total costs, excluding exceptional items, of £875.3m (2021: £835.2m) for the year.
-Operations have experienced various pressures on expenses in 2022, as a result of severe storms, unforeseen increases in electricity and chemical costs, and additional provisions for household bad debts due to the expected increased pressure on household income. - Net exceptional costs of £6.4m (2021: £27.9m) includes costs of £10.5m relating to a strategic review of our business processes to identify efficiencies and provide a step change in operational performance; offset by £3.0m insurance income relating to extreme weather events in prior years; and £2.0m income relating to deferred consideration receivable following the final true-up of the sale on the non-household retail customer business in the year ended 31 March 2020.
-There are also additional severance costs of £0.9m incurred following the cessation of the TSA with Business Stream. - The above movements result in a decrease in adjusted EBITDA to £601.0m (2021: £610.2m).
-A reconciliation between this and the statutory measure can be found overleaf.
-In contrast, loss before taxation increased from £159.9m to £532.9m. - The net finance costs have increased to £788.4m (2021: £413.6m).
+- The increase in revenue to £1,128.6m (2021: £1,109.3m) is largely due to allowed inflationary price increases and changes in consumption.
+Whilst there were variations for household and business customers caused by ongoing home-working and restrictions due to Covid-19 impacting consumption, the net impact of these variations overall was small. - Operating costs continue to be tightly managed with total costs (excluding exceptional costs) of £871.1m (2021: £832.3m) for the year.
+Operations have experienced various pressures on expenses in 2022, as a result of severe storms, unforeseen increases in electricity and chemical costs, and additional provisions for household bad debts due to the expected increased pressure on household income. - Exceptional costs of £5.5m includes costs of £10.5m relating to a strategic review of our business processes to identify efficiencies and provide a step change in operational performance; offset by £3.0m insurance income relating to extreme weather events in prior years; and £2.0m income relating to deferred consideration receivable following the final true-up of the sale on the non-household retail customer business in the year ended 31 March 2020. - The above movements result in a decrease in adjusted EBITDA to £593.5m (2021: £601.0m) compared with an increase in operating profit of £3.2m.
+A reconciliation between this and the statutory measure can be found overleaf. - The net finance costs have increased to £613.5m (2021: £244.4m).
 This was predominantly a result of adverse fair value movements in the current financial year, coupled with an increase in RPI.
 The total fair value adjustments are a net £369.6m expense (2021: £101.6m expense).
+See the Managing Financial Risk section below for more detail. - We are therefore reporting a loss for the financial year for 2021 of £382.8m (2021: £2.3m profit).
+This represents an adjusted profit for the financial year of £107.7m (2020: £16.0m).
+A reconciliation between this and the statutory measure can be found below.

-- We are therefore reporting a loss for the financial year for 2022 of £566.7m (2021: £152.4m loss).
-This represents an adjusted loss for the financial year of £284.7m (2021: £47.4m loss).
-A reconciliation between this and the statutory measure can be found below. - We have revalued infrastructure assets as at 31 March 2022 based on the value in use.
+• We have revalued infrastructure assets as at 31 March 2022 based on the value in use.
 The revaluation increased the asset value by £901.8m (2021: £217.0m uplift) which has been reflected in the revaluation reserve.
-Refer to note 11 to the Financial Statements for more detail.
+Refer to note 12 to the Financial Statements for more detail.